The 2025 REU Posters were these:

 Cohort activities will interweave themes not usually part of undergraduate programs: Ethics, Inclusion, and Research Training.
 The REU participants will meet as a cohort for training on these specific topics, and REU participants will work with their faculty mentors one-on-one to put those topics into practice in their individual projects

 Optional Social Activities.
-These include nearby hikes (e.g., Ensign Peak), rock-climbing wall at the Eccles Student Life Center, visits to the campus Natural History Museum, and inexpensive local events such as the Latino Arts Festival and the Twilight Outdoor Concert Series.
+These include nearby hikes (e.g., Ensign Peak), rock-climbing wall at the Eccles Student Life Center, visits to the campus Natural History Museum, a trip to the Antelope Island and local events such as the Latino Arts Festival and the Twilight Outdoor Concert Series.

 In a broader sense, HPC is fundamental to grand-challenge issues ranging from Climate Research to Fighting Pandemics.
 ML plays a pivotal role in our day-to-day lives including in Medical Diagnosis from MRI Images all the way to Self-Driving Cars.
 ML also reduces or eliminates hours of HPC simulations by taking decisions based on data rather than laborious computations.
 Computer Networking is fundamental to the connected society.
 It also enables smart devices that will be in our pockets or in our cars to ``talk to each other.’’
 We will introduce the trainees to methods that enhance the security and integrity of the communicated data.